 “You need to tell anyone where you’re going?
 I mean ‘cause it’s your birthday?”

-The old man was passed out on the couch, and neither of my brothers cared much what I did today.
+The old man was passed out on the couch again, and neither of my brothers cared much what I did today.

 “Nah.
 It’ll be okay.”

 “What set him off this time?”
-I asked when I dropped my bike by the fence.
+I asked, dropping my bike by the fence.

 “That’s it!”
-Robert looked at me like he realized something obvious.
-“He’s just Him.”
+He looked at me like he realized something obvious.
+“He’s just him.”

 I had no idea what he meant.
-He was always saying crazy stuff like that anyway, especially about the old man, and most of the time I paid no attention to him.
+He was always saying crazy stuff like that anyway, especially about the old man.
+Most of the time, I paid no attention to him.

-“I’m going to Frankie’s house,” I said and jumped on my bike.
-But he grabbed my arm and jerked me back.
+“I’m going to Frankie’s house.”
+I grabbed my bike.
+But Robert caught my arm and jerked me back.

-I didn’t need to hear Robert rant again about what a lousy family we had, not today, not ever, so I didn’t answer.
+I didn’t need to hear him rant again about what a lousy family we had, not today, not ever, so I didn’t answer.
 But he wouldn’t let it go.

-He let go of my arm and pushed me back, then grabbed another rock and threw it toward Mrs. Martini’s house.
-She was standing at her window and yelled something, but he ignored her again and walked away from our house and down the alley.
+He pushed me back, grabbed another rock and threw it toward Mrs. Martini’s house.
+“Brutto figlio di puttana bastardo,” she yelled at Robert, but he just muttered something about foreigners, gave her the finger and stomped down the alley.

 “You sure you wanna do that?”
 I asked.
 “Nobody drives that car except him.”
-But like always, Robert didn’t listen to me and walked into the living room where the old man was watching the Pirates game on television and finishing another beer.
-His eyes were glassy, and it was obvious he was pretty drunk by now.
+But Robert never listened to me.
+He walked into the living room where the old man was watching the Pirates game on television and finishing another beer.
+His eyes were glassy, a sure sign he was pretty drunk already.